Create remote repositories

 Replace the following:

 • REPOSITORY: the name of the repository.
-If you configured a default repository, you can omit this flag to use the default.
+If you configured a default repository, then you can omit this flag to use the default.

 • PROJECT: the Google Cloud project ID.
-If this flag is omitted, the current or default project is used.
+If this flag is omitted, then the current or default project is used.

 • DESCRIPTION: a description for the repository.